2. User Guide

 Such notifications indicates a certain state of the encoding console and are sent twice: when an event occurs and when it ends.
 The notification contains the following fields:

-• status - a state status (active - if a state has occured, cleared - if a state has ended);
+• status — a state status (active — if a state has occurred, cleared — if a state has ended);

 • trapName - a notification name;